christopher-altman/scqubits/examples/README.md

 - Calls `tmon.anharmonicity()` to compute $\alpha$
 - Plots $\alpha$ vs $E_J/E_C$ on a log $x$-axis

-**Why the log axis matters:** device-relevant ratios span *decades* (roughly 20–100 in many designs).
+**Why the log axis matters:** device-relevant ratios span a wide range (e.g., ~20–100 in many designs).
 A log scale makes the “rapid early change → slow asymptote” structure readable.

 **Key point:** The curve should be **negative** (transmon levels get closer together with increasing excitation number).
 As $E_J/E_C$ becomes large, it should **approach** $\alpha\approx -E_C$, and the **relative** anharmonicity $|\alpha|/\omega_{01}$ shrinks as you crank up $E_J/E_C$.